10 Signs Of A Rebound Relationship And How To Introspect

 6. Your Current Relationship Feel Rushed

 If you feel your current relationship is moving very quickly, it is a red flag.
 A healthy relationship takes time to build as you need to invest time and effort to learn about each other and develop an emotional connection.
-If you notice that you are covering all the relationship milestones without building intimacy, it’s time you pause a little.
+If you notice that you are covering all the relationship milestones without building intimacy, or are unduly comparing your new partner to your ex, it is time you pause a little.
 It will save you both some heartache in the end.

 7. Plans With Your Current Partner Often Fall Through

 Do you end up canceling your plans with your partner often?
 Do you feel like it takes too much effort to go on a date or to work on the present relationship?
-These are signs that indicate that you are not invested in the relationship.
+These are signs that indicate that you are not invested in the relationship and/or are having difficulty being single as well.
 You should respect your current partner and yourself and follow through with your commitments.
 If you feel you are not interested in spending quality time with your partner, then it is better you take a break from the relationship.
 Not only are you lying to yourself but misleading someone else.